The Role of Self-Efficacy and Competence in International Student’s Sociocultural Adaptation

 Tsai, W., Wang, K. T., & Wei, M. (2017).
 Reciprocal relations between social self-efficacy and loneliness among Chinese international students.
 Asian American Journal of Psychology, 8(2), 94–102. https://doi.org/10.1037/aap0000065

 UNESCO Institute for Statistics.
-(2021, November 27).
+(2021).
 Internationally mobile students.
-In UIS Glossary of Education Terms. https://uis.unesco.org/en/glossary-term/internationally-mobile-students
+In UIS Glossary of Education Terms. retrieved from: https://uis.unesco.org/en/glossary-term/internationally-mobile-students

 United Nations, Department of Economic and Social Affairs, Population Division.
 (2019).
-International Migration 2019. https://www.un.org/en/development/desa/population/migration/publications/migrationreport/docs/InternationalMigration2019_Report.pdf
+International Migration 2019. retrieved from: https://www.un.org/en/development/desa/population/migration/publications/migrationreport/docs/InternationalMigration2019_Report.pdf

 Ward, C., Bochner, S., & Furnham, A. (2001).
 The psychology of culture shock (2nd ed.).
 Routledge.